GrantChristopherson/GrantChristopherson/README.md

 [![GrantChristopherson's GitHub stats](https://github-readme-stats.vercel.app/api?username=GrantChristopherson&count_private=true&theme=react)](https://github.com/GrantChristopherson/github-readme-stats)

-Full Stack Software Engineer, new graduate of App Academy.
-Excited to expand upon my knowledge within the field.
-Experienced with both Javascript and Python, Express and Flask, not to mention many other technologies.
-DSnA and cybersecurity are areas of interest.

-Have lived in the Mission / Castro for more than 20 years and ready for this new chapter in my life.
-Plant geek, working on my tropical shade garden in my spare time... not to mention avid live music enthusiast.
+Hello, I’m a San Francisco-based full-stack software engineer with a passion for creating dynamic web applications.
+I have experience working with JavaScript, Python, and frameworks like Express and Flask.
+With skills in these technologies, I've created many robust and scalable projects.

+When not coding, I can be found tending to my tropical shade garden or going to concerts happening around the Bay Area.
+I find these hobbies are a great way to unwind and recharge my creative batteries.
+I’m a firm believer that a well-rounded life helps me bring unique perspectives to my work, leading to more innovative solutions.
 Reach out if interested in learning more about me!

 oh.grant.christopherson@gmail.com